telerik/winforms-docs/calendar/features/footer.md

 # Footer

 The Footer/Status bar area of __RadCalendar__ is located below the main calendar content area.

 ![calendar-customizing-appearance-footer 003](images/calendar-customizing-appearance-footer003.png)

 By default the footer contains a string showing the current date and time and two buttons - __Clear__ button and __Today__ button.
 The __Clear__ button is used to clear all selected dates in __RadCalendar__ and the __Today__ button navigates to the current date.
 The following properties of __RadCalendar__ are used to modify appearance and functionality of the footer:

-* __ShowFooter__ - gets or sets whether RadCalendar will display its footer/status bar area
+* __ShowFooter__ - gets or sets whether RadCalendar will display its footer/status bar.

 * __TodayButton__ - gets an instance of RadButtonElement representing the Today button in the footer.